Skip to main content

 The /cluster/join endpoint

 Perhaps counter-intuitively, this too is a public or anonymous route.
 However, it is only available while Morio is running in ephemeral mode.
-While in ephemeral mode Morio will eagerly await either its initial setup, or a cluster join request.
+While being in ephemeral mode, Morio will eagerly await either its initial setup or a cluster join request.

-In other words, once Morio has received its initial settings, this endpoint will no longer be available, and instead return an error response of type morio.core.ephemeral.required .
+In other words, once Morio has received its initial settings, this endpoint will no longer be available and will instead return an error response of type morio.core.ephemeral.required.

 The /cluster/heartbeat endpoint